shuque/bind9stats/README.md

 Programs to obtain data from the statistics channel of a BIND9 DNS server, and send it to some graphing and data visualization tools.
-The original program, bind9stats.py, was written to be a plugin for Munin.
+The original program, bind9stats.py, was written to be a plugin for Munin, and has recently been renamed to bind9stats-munin.py.
 There is also a newer version, called bind9stats-graphite.py, that works with Graphite and Grafana.

-## bind9stats.py: Munin plugin
+## bind9stats-munin.py: Munin plugin

 version 0.31